-At the time of writing, the world is engulfed in the coronavirus pandemic, resulting in lockdown in the UK.
-The full effects of this will become clear in time, however there are already two apparent impacts on the cultural sector that are evident.
+As at February 2021 the world is still managing the effects of the coronavirus pandemic, resulting in a third lockdown in the UK.
+The full effects of this will become clear in time, however there are already two apparent impacts on the cultural sector;

 The lockdown has affected creative practitioners and cultural venues hugely.
 Many cultural venues rely on visitors to raise their revenue and continue their reason for existing but have been forced to close due to the coronavirus lockdown.
 Theatres and arts venues were the first to be shut down.
 In addition, most creative practitioners in the UK are self-employed, freelancers or on short term contracts.
 Again, this has disproportionally affected cultural sector workers who have seen their income drop substantially.
-The cultural sector is hugely threatened by the lockdown and many organisations will not survive.
+The cultural sector is threatened by the pandemic and many organisations will not survive.